Clear Thinking In Uncertainty

 You won’t feel completely sure.

-But you still have to decide.
+But you still have to make a decision.

 Paying attention to what you’re assuming.